f5devcentral/f5-agility-labs-irules/docs/class2/module2/lab2.rst

      f5student@xjumpbox~$ dig f5.com @10.1.10.153 ANY +noall +comments

-You should get an answer from the BIG-IP functioning as our open resolver that looks below, and most significantly is missing any notes about truncation:
+You should get an answer from the BIG-IP functioning as our open resolver that looks similar to below image, and most significantly is missing any notes about truncation:

   .. image:: /_static/class2/dig_notrunc.png
-     :scale: 50 %

 - From Terminal run the following command against the open resolver (F5 DNS)